-Many hospitals use multidisciplinary teams (MDTs) to treat Kaposi’s sarcoma.
-These are teams of specialists who work together to decide about the best way to proceed with your treatment.
+Many hospitals use multidisciplinary teams (MDTs) to treat Kaposi's sarcoma.
+These are teams of specialists who work together to decide the best way to proceed with your treatment.

 Deciding on the treatment that's best for you can often be confusing.
 Your cancer team will recommend what they think is the best treatment option, but the final decision will be yours.

-Before visiting hospital to discuss your treatment options, you may find it useful to write a list of questions that you'd like to ask the specialist.
+Before visiting hospital to discuss your treatment options, you may find it useful to write a list of questions you'd like to ask the specialist.
 For example, you may want to find out the advantages and disadvantages of particular treatments.

 HIV-related Kaposi's sarcoma

 Treatment for Kaposi's sarcoma related to an HIV infection aims to reduce the HIV levels in the blood to allow the immune system to recover.
 This is so the levels of human herpesvirus 8 (HHV-8) in the blood are reduced so the Kaposi’s sarcoma will not recur.
 HHV-8 is the virus that causes Kaposi's sarcoma.

 If you have HIV-related Kaposi's sarcoma, you will be given a course of combination antiretroviral therapy (cART) to reduce the amount of HIV in the blood to a very low or undetectable level.